 Reading labels is the key to choosing the healthiest energy bars.
-Energy bars will always have plenty of carbs but that doesn't necessarily mean they're unhealthy.
-Carbs are necessary to fuel activity but always watch out for sugar, and sugar alcohols like xylitol or maltitol.
+They will always have plenty of carbs, but that doesn't necessarily mean they're unhealthy.
+Carbs are essential to fuel activity, but watch out for sugar and sugar alcohols like xylitol or maltitol.
 Or, save yourself the trouble and make your own bars from scratch easily at home!

 Cereal4 of 9

 This is a real heartbreaker, but the truth needs to be brought to light about cereal.
 A bowl of the most common kids cereals, like Cap'n Crunch, Cinnamon Toast Crunch or even Cheerios is essentially just simple, processed carbs with very little protein.

 Whole-grain cereals with fat-free milk are much healthier options for breakfast or snack time, and they should still be paired with a protein such as eggs or Greek yogurt.